w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/1aebc3e73c262d1417cfffd8c6e50cfb5fc37f82.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/1aebc3e73c262d1417cfffd8c6e50cfb5fc37f82.html">Open in a new tab</a>

 There is no [descendant of a `body`](#off6ek:in-body) element with a `lang` attribute.